kaylareopelle/ruby-agent-clm-demo/README.md

 1. Stop Docker Compose via `make down` or `docker-compose down`
 1. Optionally delete old logs and other temporary content via `make clean`
 1. Optionally discard the Docker image via `make rmi`
-1. If the Ruby agent was successful in posting data to New Relic, it should soon be available in the web UI.
+1. If the Ruby agent was successful in posting data to New Relic, the data should soon be available in the web UI.
+The URL can be obtained via `make url`.

 ## Development and Debugging